Engineering the Smart World: Advance in Digitalisation and Automation

 At PFH University, you can apply at any time.

-Yes, you will need proof of advanced English language skills, e.g. Bachelor’s taught in English, TOEFL, IELTS, ESOL CAE or BEC Higher.
+Yes, you will need proof of advanced English language skills, e.g., Bachelor’s taught in English, TOEFL iBT score 86, IELTS score 6.5, Duolingo, or equivalent.

 If you are a citizen of a country in the EU, EEA or Switzerland, you do not require a visa or other documentation to enter Germany and study here.
 However, once you arrive and find accommodation, you must register with the local residents’ registration office.

-If you are coming from a country other than the ones named above, you will require a visa.
+If you come from a country other than the ones named above, you will require a visa.
 For more information specific to your home country, please visit the Federal Foreign Office website.

 At PFH University, we offer international students three types of scholarships: